- Search The Registry

 Scipio A. Jones

-*The birth of Scipio Jones on August 28, 1863 is celebrated on this date.
+*The birth of Scipio Jones in 1863, is celebrated on this date.
 He was a Black attorney and activist at the end of the nineteenth century and during the first decades of the twentieth century.

 Scipio Africanus Jones was born near Tulip, Arkansas.
 His father was Dr. Sanford Reamey, a white man and the owner of Jones’ mother Jemmima.
 Jones attended schools for Blacks in the Tulip area and later moved to Little Rock, attending Walden Seminary.
 He then attended Bethel Institute (now Shorter College) where he received a bachelor’s degree in 1885.
 During the next four years, Jones taught public school while studying law on his own time.
 On June 15, 1889, Jones passed the bar.
 The Supreme Court of Arkansas accepted his credentials in 1900 and by the U.S. Supreme Court in 1905.